MicrosoftDocs/visualstudio-docs/docs/debugger/getting-started-with-the-debugger-cpp.md

 ## Prerequisites

-::: moniker range=">=vs-2019"

-You must have Visual Studio 2019 installed and the **Desktop development with C++** workload.

-::: moniker-end

-::: moniker range="vs-2017"

-You must have Visual Studio 2017 installed and the **Desktop development with C++** workload.
+You must have Visual Studio installed and the **Desktop development with C++** workload.

-::: moniker-end

-::: moniker range="vs-2017"

-If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/vs/older-downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=vs+2017+download) page to install it for free.

-::: moniker-end

-::: moniker range="vs-2019"
+::: moniker range="<=vs-2019"

-If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads) page to install it for free.
+If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/vs/older-downloads) page to install it for free.

 ::: moniker-end